Trie, Digital Tree, Prefix Tree Basics and Visualization

 is stored twice.

-// The key type of the Trie tree is fixed as String type, and the value type can be generic
+// The key type of Trie is always String, the value type can be generic

 TrieMap<Integer> map = new TrieMap<>();